How to Get a Divorce in California and Do It Successfully

 The question weighs heavily on husbands and wives.
-This article walks spouses through the process of how to get a divorce by helping them do the following:
+This article walks spouses through the process of how to get a divorce in California.
+We help you do the following:

-Our goal with this article is to better inform you about the California divorce process and navigate through the sometimes mire of how to get a divorce in California.
+Our goal with this article is to better inform you about the California divorce process and navigate through the sometimes mire of how to get a divorce.
 Everything we write is about California divorces.
 If your divorce is outside the state of California, please consult with an attorney in your State.

 This is not legal advice for your specific situation.
 Please have a private consultation with a family law attorney for legal advice you need.
 If your matter is or will be in Southern California, give us a call and let's talk.

 The first step to get a divorce in California is interviewing lawyers

 Interviewing attorneys is not on anyone's wish list in life.
 It's not difficult to find a lawyer with whom you can speak.
 It's difficult to find a good lawyer with experience and who will be a good fit for you.
 Lawyers notoriously have a reputation for being poor communicators.
 And divorce lawyers can be expensive.
 How do you start a divorce by finding the right lawyer?

 First, do your due diligence.
 Before you even consult with an attorney, make sure the attorney has years of experience practicing family law.
 How much experience depends on your comfort level.
 Also ensure the attorney does not have a State Bar discipline record.
 Now days, with the technology and the internet, this is not complicated.
 You can check the official California State Bar website.
 Most lawyers and law firms also have their own websites.

 Yes, the initial phone call is important.
 Speak with a lawyer by telephone if he or she is available.
 Make sure your case is the type he or she will handle.
 Your case may be too simple or it may be too complex.
 Most attorneys can let you know in a short phone call if your case is one they feel comfortable to handle.